 Political warfare is the logical application of Clausewitz’s doctrine in time of peace.
 In broadest definition, political warfare is the employment of all the means at a nation’s command, short of war, to achieve its national objectives.
 Such operations are both overt and covert.
 They range from such overt actions as political alliances, economic measures..., and “white” propaganda to such covert operations as clandestine support of “friendly” foreign elements, “black” psychological warfare and even encouragement of underground resistance in hostile states.

 The emphasis on limited political objectives over military operations represented an important shift in thinking.
 The Korean War exemplified an underappreciated type of war fought to achieve political ends short of traditional military victory despite having the capability to do so.
 Contemporary treatment understood limited war as a conflict between actors who had the capacity to increase battlefield commitment but did not want to do so, creating a third option short of major war yet beyond acquiescence.
 Kissinger and Osgood tried to figure out ways to conduct limited war and avoid escalation by restricting targets and weapons systems or limiting the geographic scope of conflict.
-This form of war, ironically, and challengingly, required some tacit agreement or common conjecture among adversaries to limit the scope of war.
+This form of war required some degree of tacit agreement or common conjecture among adversaries to limit the scope of war.
 During the Vietnam war, for instance, the North Vietnamese leadership was prepared to escalate conflict even as China and the Soviet Union worked to restrain their ally.

 Wars Limited by Risk